eqmvii/vibe-code-1/README.md

 * Got git and SSH keys working in windows, now pushed as hoped to https://github.com/eqmvii/vibe-code-1
 * lfg
 * Well that was a long walk.
 Ran in circles with a completely insane and broken dockerfile and dockercompose "architecture."
 Deleted everything and rebuilt one small prompt at a time and got there.
 Now 12:19pm, got some food.
+* switched to chat mode, it tried chatting with me and adding random features but couldn't edit code.
+It seemed to think it could?
+5 billion app lfg
+* Make it pretty: "Now let's style the whole app.
+Please make it black and white and grey, futuristic looking, like an apple product released in 2030."

 # Vue3 Hello World App